AI tools

 Integration with MCP / the context layer

-We connect the corporate knowledge base to agents via MCP as a standard source: RAG owns "what we know", MCP owns "how the agent fetches it".
-Both layers are detachable and reusable.
+We connect the corporate knowledge base to agents via MCP as a standard source: RAG covers "what we know," MCP covers "how the agent retrieves it."
+Both layers are portable.

 Operating behind the LLM & Security Gateway